Table of contents

 5) Email-Based Authentication

-This kind of password less authentication encourages users to input their email addresses in the login boxes rather than asking them for passwords.
-After that, they get an email with a link to a page where they can log in.
+This type of password-less authentication encourages users to input their email addresses in the login boxes rather than asking for passwords.
+After that, they get an email with a link to a login page.

 6) SMS-Based Authentication

 An individual first provides his phone number before a username and password.
 After entering their mobile number, the customer will receive a one-time-use code through SMS.
-After entering the one-time-use code in the login box, the user will have access to his application.
+The user will have access to his application after entering the one-time-use code in the login box.

 7) Link-Based Authentication

 One enters his phone number before entering a username and password.
 Following the entry of their mobile number, the customer will receive a one-time-use code through SMS.
-The one-time-use code must enter in the login box before the user can access his application.
+The user must enter the one-time-use code in the login box before accessing his application.

 Useful link: What is Operational Security (OPSEC) and How Does it Protect Critical Data?